sw478/multidimensional-sudoku/README.md

 # sudoku

 This project features a sudoku solver written in C. C was chosen since a good portion of this code takes advantage of pointer logic.
-It uses Donald Knuth's Algorithm X and a dancing links data structure to solve this exact cover problem.
-This program can be used to solve other exact cover problems, such as pentomino tiling or the n-queens problem.
+Using Donald Knuth's Algorithm X and a dancing links data structure, we are able to solve this exact cover problem.
+Since the algorithm and data structure is meant for exact cover problems in general, this program can be used to solve those other problems, such as pentomino tiling and the n-queens problem.

 * https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X
 * https://en.wikipedia.org/wiki/Dancing_Links